StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 ### Step 5.1: Install TheHive

-TheHive packages are distributed as RPM and DEB files, as well as ZIP binary packages, all available for direct download via tools like Wget or cURL, with installation performed manually.
+TheHive packages are distributed as RPM and DEB files, as well as ZIP binary packages, all available for direct download via tools like `wget` or `curl`, with installation performed manually.

-All packages are hosted on an HTTPS-secured website and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum){target=_blank} and a [GPG](https://www.gnupg.org/){target=_blank} signature for verification.
+All packages are hosted on an [HTTPS-secured website](https://thehive.download.strangebee.com/){target=_blank} and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum){target=_blank} and a [GPG](https://www.gnupg.org/){target=_blank} signature for verification.

 {% include-markdown "includes/manual-download-installation-thehive.md" %}